d-bl/MAE-gf/index.md

 * [Disclaimer](#disclaimer)

 ## Introduction
-On this website you will find pages with additional patterns for use in Groundforge, a webapplication made by [Jo Pol][gf-jo].
+On this website you will find pages with additional patterns for use in Groundforge, a web application made by [Jo Pol][gf-jo].
 Given are the parameter-section and stitches, although not always traditional.

 ## How to use these pages
 All examples are links to the Groundforge main page.
 Just follow the link.
-If a picture with a light-blue coloured border is shown: click on the picture.
+If a picture has a light-blue coloured border, click on the picture.
 Please feel free to play with the stitches.
 E.g. try what happens if you change the default <span class="stch">ctc</span> of the spiders or fish in <span class="stch">ct</span>.

 The examples use pair-diagrams in the styled version (_matrix-scheme_) that Groundforge understands.
 Most of the patterns also have a scheme in the TesseLace index.
 Some, as the spiders and the larger fishes, don't.

 ## Contact
-You will find our email-adres on the [_About us_][aboutus] page.
+You will find our email-adress on the [_About us_][aboutus] page.

 ## Disclaimer
 All links worked when created.
 Due to work on the Groundforge coding, there may be hiccups.